 For the jewelry store chains, the best possible customer is the uneducated customer who doesn’t know how to recognize high- and low-quality diamonds.
 To salespeople, it’s easy to talk someone into buying all sorts of poor-quality jewelry.

-Let’s see how much value you really get for your money shopping at Zales.
-We have compared a basic 1-carat diamond solitaire ring from Zales.com to its closest counterpart on JamesAllen.com.
+Let’s see how much value you really get for your money shopping at Zales outlet.
+We have compared a basic 1-carat diamond solitaire engagement ring from Zales.com to its closest counterpart on JamesAllen.com.

 - Zales’ “Signature Collection” a 1-carat diamond solitaire engagement ring